ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/1-intro/_index.md

 weight = 1
 +++

 ## Automation Controller?
-Where is Automation Controller?
+Where is Tower?

 During the planning of **Red Hat Ansible Automation Platform 2** the decision was made to rename a number of components.
-The main reason behind this is to make it clear that e.g. Ansible Engine and Automation Controller are parts of an comprehensive automation platform.
+The main reason behind this is to make it clear that e.g. Ansible Engine and Ansible Tower are parts of an comprehensive automation platform.

-So the artist formerly known as Automation Controller is now called Automation Controller but provides basically the same functionality.
+So the artist formerly known as Ansible Tower is now called Automation Controller but provides basically the same functionality.

 Ansible Automation Controller basically is an API to Ansible Automation, most users will get in touch with it through the web-based UI which uses the API underneath.
 It provides the following features: